Krish7269/basic/README.md

 KittyCode is designed with strict boundaries to protect the host machine from autonomous hallucination.

 1. **Workspace Isolation:** All `fs_tools` operations are bounded to the directory where the CLI was invoked.
 2. **Reasoning Mode Data Protection:** When the agent processes a logic-only step, structural tool schemas (like `write_file`) are physically stripped from the context buffer.
-The agent mathematically cannot command a file write because it does not possess the syntax format.
+The agent cannot command a file write because it does not have access to the syntax format.
 3. **Execution Timeouts:** `run_cmd` operations are bound by a hard 60-second timeout to prevent runaway event loops or infinite while loops from locking the thread.

 ---

 ## Contributing